Gbemiga97/IAM_Portfolio/Cloud Access Control and Authentication in Microsoft Entra ID/Lab.md

 3. Then go to Users → Per-user MFA → enable MFA for All Employees.

-4. Test: Have one user (e.g., Alice) log in to https://portal.office.com — they should be prompted for MFA setup.
+4. Test: Have one user (e.g., Alice) log in to https://portal.office.com — They should be prompted for MFA setup.

 📸 **Screenshot of the MFA enforcement policy and the user MFA registration prompt**
 <div>